Santorini caldera: Recent unrest

-The study argues that these quantitative precursory and evolutionary patterns are operationally useful for observatories: tracking shifts in clustering, b-value stability (consistency of the b-value over time and space, which is not always stable and is influenced by factors like stress, fluids, and geological structure.), and variability/entropy can help flag when a Santorini–Amorgos-type crisis is tipping from a fluids-affected swarm into a fault-controlled one, with implications for short-term hazard communication during future unrest in the area.
+The study argues that these quantitative precursory and evolutionary patterns are operationally useful for observatories: tracking shifts in clustering, b-value stability (consistency of the b-value over time and space, which is not always stable and is influenced by factors like stress, fluids, and geological structure), and variability/entropy can help flag when a Santorini–Amorgos-type crisis is tipping from a fluids-affected swarm into a fault-controlled one, with implications for short-term hazard communication during future unrest in the area.

 On June 15, 2025, a new seismic swarm was detected under Santorini.
-These earthquakes where small and a continuation of the seismic crisis that began in the summer of 2024.
-The earthquakes were mostly smaller than magnitude 3, and clustered at depths between 5-20 km along the SW-NE oriented tectonic Kameni line, which has been the main source of magma ascent at the volcano over the past few hundred thousand years.
+These earthquakes were small and a continuation of the seismic crisis that began in the summer of 2024.
+The earthquakes were mostly smaller than magnitude 3, and clustered at depths between 5–20 km along the SW–NE-oriented tectonic Kameni line, which has been the main source of magma ascent at the volcano over the past few hundred thousand years.
+The earthquake swarm was triggered by the movement of magma through a fault system to the northeast of Santorini.
+However, the earthquakes ended about three months after they began, and the magma remained more than 8 km underground.

 IUGS geological heritage site

-In respect of it being 'one of the largest calderas in the Mediterranean Sea formed by Plinian eruptions in a volcanic arc tectonic framework', the International Union of Geological Sciences (IUGS) included 'The Quaternary Santorini Caldera' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of Santorini being "one of the largest calderas in the Mediterranean Sea formed by Plinian eruptions in a volcanic arc tectonic framework", the International Union of Geological Sciences (IUGS) included "The Quaternary Santorini Caldera" in its assemblage of 100 "geological heritage sites" around the world, in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."